Ramer8/GuitarLA-Vue/README.md

 [GIT]: https://img.shields.io/badge/git-F54D27?style=for-the-badge&logo=git&logoColor=white
 [git-url]: https://git-scm.com/

 Thank you very much for your interest in my project.
-It's a simple shopping cart on vue.js
+It's a shopping cart on vue.js

 ---

 ### Description

-The users can add guitars to shopping cart, increase or decrease ammount and empty cart The cart persist in localStorage
+The users can add guitars to shopping cart, increase or decrease ammount and empty cart The shopping cart persist in localStorage
 Don't use any data base.
-Is only frontend project with mockup data
+Is only frontend project with mockup data.

+---

+### Composition API

+In this project I use Composition API.
+The advantage of Composition API is that it enables clean, efficient logic reuse in the form of Composable functions.
+It solves all the drawbacks of mixins, the primary logic reuse mechanism for Options API.

 ---